kelleypa/Membrane-Biophysics/README.md

 # Membrane Biophysics
 Analyzing GROMACs coarse-grained (CG) molecular dynamics (MD) simulation of model lipid bilayer, determining raft and nonraft domain formations.

+For a more details, check out my Ph.D.
+Preliminary Exam Report (PreliminaryReport.pdf) in the repository directory.

 # Lipid Rafts
 Communication between biological cells and with the organelles in a cell is controlled by the membranes that enclose them.
 They are composed of lipids and proteins.
 Lipid molecules with a hydrophilic headgroup and a pair of hydrophobic chains form a bilayer roughly 4 nm thick.
 Proteins are embedded within or are attached peripherally to the bilayer.